- Bill Poupis

 When choosing drilling technologies for different projects, many of us fall back on what we know is tried and true—but are we missing out?
 In a recent webinar, I discussed the use of a less traditional drilling technology for tieback anchor installation: sonic.
 That selection saved one of our clients weeks of installation time, as well as associated costs.

 If you missed the live webinar, you can watch the recording now.
-If you don’t want to miss out on future webinars from our experts, please update your email preference settings to include our webinar communications.

 In this blog post, I’ll highlight another geotechnical application for which you should be considering sonic: standard penetration test (SPT) sampling.